 Since most esports titles are team-based, team synergy is vital.
 This requires clear in-game communication and proper coordination.
 4 to 6 hours of focused practice per day is necessary, especially focusing on your weaknesses.
 For example, reviewing VODs (video-on-demand replays) is an important part of analyzing your mistakes and improving strategies.

-Step 3: Join the Esports Community
+Step 3: How Do You Break Into the Esports Community?

 Networking is a very important aspect of becoming a professional esports player.
 Start by joining the community on platforms like Discord, Reddit (such as r/esports or a game-specific subreddit), and Twitch.